WebOfTrustInfo/rwot1-sf/final-documents/README.md

 # Rebooting the Web of Trust

 These white papers were produced as part of the Rebooting the Web of Trust design workshop.
 On November 3rd and 4th 2015, over 40 tech visionaries came together in San Francisco, California to talk about the future of decentralized trust on the internet with the goal of writing 3-5 white papers and specs.
-This is one of them.

 * **Workshop Sponsors:** Respect Network, PricewaterhouseCoopers, Open Identity Exchange and Alacrity Software
 * **Workshop Producer:** Christopher Allen
 * **Workshop Facilitators:** Christopher Allen and Brian Weller with graphic facilitation by Sonia Sawhney and additional paper editorial & layout by Shannon Appelcline

 ## What’s Next?
-The design workshop and this paper are just starting points for Rebooting the Web of Trust.
-If you have any comments, thoughts, or expansions on this paper, please post them to our GitHub issues page: https://github.com/WebOfTrustInfo/rebooting-the-web-of-trust/issues We are also planning for more gatherings on this topic in the near future, with the object being to have something notable ready for release on the 25th anniversary of PGP, in July 2016.
+The design workshop and these papers are just starting points for Rebooting the Web of Trust.
+If you have any comments, thoughts, or expansions on these papers, please post them to our GitHub issues page: https://github.com/WebOfTrustInfo/rebooting-the-web-of-trust/issues We are also planning for more gatherings on this topic in the near future, with the object being to have something notable ready for release on the 25th anniversary of PGP, in July 2016.
 If you’d like to be involved or would like to help sponsor these events, email: ChristopherA@LifeWithAlacrity.com

 ## Final Whitepapers